Mimi's Organic Eats » Recipes » Cookies

 - In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, coconut sugar, and vanilla extract.
 Mix on low until combined and there are no butter chunks.

-- Add the coconut milk, flour, coconut, baking soda, and sea salt in that order.
+- Add the coconut milk, then the dry ingredients: flour, coconut, baking soda, and sea salt in that order.
 Mix on low until a stiff dough forms.
 Add in the chocolate chips and mix to combine completely.

-- Using your hands form a large log out of the cookie dough and flatten slightly so it’s about 1-inch thick, it should be about 12 x 3 inches.
+- Using your hands form a large log (or loaf) out of the cookie dough and flatten slightly on the cookie sheet so it’s about 1-inch thick, it should be about 12×3 inches.

 - Bake for 35 minutes or until the middle looks set, but not completely done.
 Remove from oven and let rest for 15 minutes.
 Trim off the edges, then slice into 12 pieces and bake again for 20 minutes.
 Allow to cool completely on the baking sheet.